nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a fosterer : `delete`

-Deletes the index-th fosterer in your currently displayed list.
+Deletes the index-th fosterer in the list currently displayed in your address book.

 Format: `delete INDEX [INDEX...]`